av1155/FlaskKeyring/README.md

 ## Features and Functionality

+### Client-Side Encryption with JavaScript

+-   **Secure Encryption in the Browser**: JavaScript, along with the Web Cryptography API, is used to encrypt passwords on the client side before any data is transmitted to the server.
+-   **Master Password Handling**: The master password is used to derive encryption keys client-side and is never sent to the server, ensuring a zero-knowledge approach.

+### Python Backend Integration

+-   **Data Handling and API**: The Python backend handles data storage, user authentication, and provides RESTful API endpoints for the client to interact with securely.
+-   **Database Interactions**: Manages all database interactions, ensuring data integrity and security.

 ### Zero-Knowledge User Authentication

 -   **Complete Authentication System**: Secure registration, login, and password reset functionalities integrated with email verification for account security.
--   **Client-Side Encryption for Passwords**: Passwords are encrypted client-side using AES-GCM before transmission to the server, where only encrypted data is stored.
-Even database administrators cannot decrypt passwords without the master password.
+-   **Client-Side Encryption for Passwords**: Passwords are encrypted client-side using JavaScript before transmission to the server, where only encrypted data is stored.

 ### Advanced Password Management